Complaints about our service

 What if I am not satisfied with the response from the Complaints Team?

 If you are still unhappy with our response, you can ask the independent reviewer to review your complaint.
-The independent reviewer is independent of us, and you can either tell us that you would like to refer your complaint.
-You must do this within 15 working days of being sent the response from the Complaints Team.
+The independent reviewer is independent of us, and you can either tell us that you would like to refer your complaint and we can do this for you, or you can do it yourself.
+You must do this within 20 working days from our Complaints Team sending you its response.

 The independent reviewer will only be able to investigate your complaint after we have completed all the stages of our complaints procedure.
 They have specific conditions for accepting a complaint, and will decide whether to carry out a full review by considering, among other things, whether:

-- it would be unreasonable to carry out a full review, for example if the complaint is a minor one; or
+- it would be unreasonable to carry out a full review, for example if the complaint is a minor one

 - there is an opportunity for you and us to sort out the complaint.